A Primer on Iris Recognition Technology

 Iris recognition biometric technology positively determines the identity of an individual by capturing a high resolution digital photograph of the individual's iris.
 The unique features contained in the iris are compared against a database and the identity of the individual determined.

 The technology is non-intrusive - the individual does not need to touch anything to use the system.
 Automatic voice prompting, auto focus, plus enrollment and recognition speed make the system easy to use.
-An individual is detected automatically upon approaching the imager (a digital camera).
-A glance at the aperture mirror from 3-10" distance allows the camera to capture an iris image, which is digitally processed into a 512 byte IrisCode® record.
+An individual is detected automatically upon approaching the imager (a digital camera that looks like binoculars).
+A glance through the camera allows the camera to capture an iris image for both eyes which is digitally processed into a unique code and record.
 No PINs, passwords, or cards are required.

-Iris recognition technology is strictly "opt in."
+Iris recognition technology is strictly voluntary.
 Subjects agree to enroll and participate, reducing privacy concerns.
-The user must consciously elect to participate in iris recognition for authentication by presenting their eye to the camera.
-They also must be within a designated capture zone, which is approximately 3-10 inches away from the camera.
-The technology cannot work without the explicit cooperation of the end-user.
+The user must consciously elect to participate in iris recognition for authentication by presenting their eyes to the camera.
+The Child Project’s™ technology cannot work without the explicit cooperation of the end-user.
 All a person needs to do is look into a camera for a few seconds.
-A video image is taken of their iris which is non-invasive and inherently safe.
-Unlike Retina Scan, there are no lasers, strong lights or any kind of harmful beams.
+A digital photograph is taken of their iris and the image is stored in our database.
+This process is non-invasive and inherently safe as there is nothing to touch, no lasers, strong lights, or any kind of harmful beams.

 Iris recognition was proven to have the highest biometric accuracy, with no false matches in over two million cross-comparisons, according to Biometric Product Testing Final Report (19 March 2001, Center for Mathematics and Scientific Computing, National Physics Laboratory, U.K.)